upstanding-biome/sixdegrees/README.md

 View the project roadmap [here](https://github.com/upstanding-biome/sixdegrees/issues)

 Our project is still not deployed successfully.
-The project works in localhost and has a hosted database using graph story, an add in of heroku.
-The database is located at [Graphstory](https://neo-55cb99b18376e-364459c455.do-stories.graphstory.com:7473/browser/) and ask someone involved in the project for the database code.
+The project works in localhost and has a hosted database using graph story, an add on of heroku.
+The database is located at [Graphstory](https://neo-55cb99b18376e-364459c455.do-stories.graphstory.com:7473/browser/) or you can ask someone involved in the project for the database code.

 ## Contributing